Responsible

 Need for firm foundations

-If, for example, it is found that chewing on a certain kind of bark helps to reduce cold symptoms, scientists would be likely to spend a lot of time and money to find out just what component of the bark has this effect.
-This could lead to the development of better cold treatments that avoid various disadvantages of actually chewing on the bark.
+If, for example, it is believed that chewing on a certain kind of bark helps to reduce cold symptoms, scientists would be likely to spend a lot of time and money to find out just what component of the bark has this effect.
+This could lead to the development of better cold treatments that avoid various disadvantages of having to actually chewing on the bark.
 If it turns out that the original belief was wrong - that the bark was actually ineffective - then all the work to find the active ingredient would turn out to be wasted.

 Because future progress depends on it, it is important that scientific knowledge be as reliable as possible.
+The effort to make sure that scientific claims are accurate is one of the characteristics that separates science from more casual gathering of knowledge.

 Why some sciences progress faster than others